ildar-gilmanov/qtcreator-themes/README.md

 Install
 --------

-Place `styles/*.xml` files into `~/.config/QtProject/qtcreator/styles/` folder, and if you want dark theme, place `themes/ildar-dark.creatortheme` file into `~/.config/QtProject/qtcreator/themes/` folder.
+Place `styles/*.xml` files into `~/.config/QtProject/qtcreator/styles/` folder, and if you want dark theme, place `themes/ildar-dark.creatortheme` and `themes/ildar-dark-x.creatortheme` file into `~/.config/QtProject/qtcreator/themes/` folder.
+Also, for dark themes you could change TODO panel color scheme by replacing `[TodoPlugin]` section in `~/.config/QtProject/QtCreator.ini` file with content of the `todo-dark-colors` file.

 Compatibility
 -------------